 The kids wanted to jump right into the toys but there was still more to see.
 With one bedroom on the first floor with a bath, upstairs had 4 more bedrooms one that was perfect for kids featuring two sets of bunk beds!
 Jack quickly claimed that room as his, not knowing that in a few hours his friends would be arriving and the room would be a perfect spot for them.
 Another bedroom, has a library off of it, which is a great place for kids to play and hide out from their parents.

-Lisa left us with instructions to call her if we needed anything and promised to text us some recommended activities.
+The caretaker left us with instructions to call if we needed anything and promised to text us some recommended activities.
 We quickly went outside to explore the farm.
 Jack immediately made friends with a black cat and spent the remainder of the afternoon running up and down the hills.
 After 5 hours in the car, freedom had never felt so good.

 We headed inside and ordered some pizza from Pizza World, which was a quick ride down the hill.
 It arrived just before our friends, Jessica from Mommy University and her family, arrived.
 The kids were thrilled to see each other and the parents were thrilled to see food.
 I quickly put together a charcuterie board the product of a quick stop at the Hannaford grocery store about 30 minutes away.